jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 There are two distinct kinds of system that seem to be required.

 1. You manage multiple totally separate projects.
 This is what I do (I'm an IT project manager/architect by day).
 Many of these projects are for the same client but they're quite distinct, different things.
-I'm going to call type 1 **contractor** (or **employee**).
+I'm going to call **type 1 contractor** (or **employee**).
-2. You have one main business, and in that business you manage multiple clients, and they may have multiple jobs each.
-Type 2 is your typical **freelancer**, graphic designer, writer, photographer.
+2. You have one main business, and in that business you manage multiple clients, and they may have multiple jobs each. **Type 2** is your typical **freelancer**, graphic designer, writer, photographer.

 I'm still trying to fix this problem.
 I fall in to category 1. above, and my partner is 2.
 I just drew this on [my desk](../random/my-desk.md).

 ![](../.gitbook/assets/butchers-sketch-project-types.jpg)

 On the left we have type 1, **contractor**.
 The stick-figures are clients, and the lines out are projects.
 That's how I tend to work.
 The top figure is me, personally.
-Actually I only have one line out and it's my '101 Personal' project.
+Actually I only have one line out and it's my `101 Personal` project.
 The bottom figure is the company I'm working for, and the lines are the many projects.

 On the right we have type 2, **freelancer**.
 There are many clients, and each of them only has a job or two.